Going To College With a Learning Disability

 A lot of students with learning disabilities are hesitant to disclose this information to colleges.
 They worry that admissions committees may feel they would be unable to keep up with their institution’s academic rigor.
 It is important to do what you can before applying to colleges to prove your academic ability, despite your learning disability.

-Take a look at these following eight steps to help you do this:
+Take a look at the following eight steps to help you do this:

 1. Start Preparing Early.

-If you want to go to college with a learning disability, it is important to start taking college prep courses as early as freshman year.
+If you want to go to college and you have a learning disability, you may want to start taking college prep courses as early as freshman year.
 This will allow you to get used to the difficult coursework and will help prove to colleges your dedication to academic endeavors.

 2. Experiment With Technology